A variety of international internships are available to Princeton students through multiple University offices and affiliated programs.

 In addition to post-grad year-long fellowships, PiA offers summer internship opportunities in the fields of education, economic development, public health, and environmental sustainability.
-For summer 2020, PiA expects to offer internships in Cambodia, China, Japan, and Laos.

 Princeton in France (PIF) is a unique internship opportunity open to students enrolled in Aix-en-Provence 207F.
 Administered through the International Internship Program (IIP) in partnership with the Department of French and Italian, PIF internships are four weeks, and their goal is to introduce students to French culture and prioritize the cultural immersion experience.

 Paid opportunities to explore careers in public service and the non-profit sector with alumni as partners.
 The internships encompass a wide range of endeavors in national and international organizations, working in group advocacy, legal services, public policy, the environment, health and social services, community development, education and the arts.

 For students interested in entrepreneurship and working at a startup company in a global context.
 Opportunities with startup companies in Tel Aviv, Shanghai, NYC (in-person if permitted by Princeton University); 10-weeks June-August; stipend, weekly entrepreneurship talks; if in-person: housing provided for all locations, international flight stipend for Tel Aviv and Shanghai.